ubc-library-rc/intro-git/content/02_getting_started.md

 ## Git basics

 One of the challenges of learning Git is becoming familiar with its terminology and command structure.
 Git commands consist of verbs such as `add`, `commit`, and `push` preceded by the word `git`.
-These base commands are often followed by arguments that provide more information about how and where Git should act.
+These base commands are often followed by options that provide more information about how and where Git should act.

 The best way to learn a langauge is through practice.
 In this workshop we will use Git to setup a new version-controlled project.